civican/legisinfo/43-2/bills/C-12/bill_text.md

 Whereas the Government of Canada has committed to developing a plan to set Canada on a path to achieve a prosperous net-zero-emissions future by 2050, supported by public participation and expert advice;

-Whereas the Government of Canada is committed to advancing the recognition-of-rights approach reflected in section 35 of the `Constitution Act, 1982` and in the United Nations Declaration on the Rights of Indigenous Peoples and to strengthening its collaboration with the Indigenous peoples of Canada with respect to measures for mitigating climate change, **including by taking Indigenous knowledge into account when carrying out the purposes of this Act**;
+Whereas the Government of Canada is committed to advancing the recognition-of-rights approach reflected in section 35 of the `Constitution Act, 1982` and in the United Nations Declaration on the Rights of Indigenous Peoples and to strengthening its collaboration with the Indigenous peoples of Canada with respect to measures for mitigating climate change, including by taking Indigenous knowledge into account when carrying out the purposes of this Act;

 Whereas the Government of Canada recognizes that its plan to achieve net-zero emissions by 2050 should contribute to making Canada's economy more resilient, inclusive and competitive;

-Whereas climate change is a global problem that requires immediate **and ambitious** action by all governments in Canada as well as by industry, non-governmental organizations and individual Canadians;
+Whereas climate change is a global problem that requires immediate and ambitious action by all governments in Canada as well as by industry, non-governmental organizations and individual Canadians;

 And whereas the Government of Canada recognizes that significant collective and individual actions have already been taken and intends to sustain the momentum of those actions;